LIFETIME DEAL — LIMITED TIME

 Step 7: Engage Directly with Your Readers Online and Offline

-• virtual book club meetings on Zoom or Discord
+Online, you could set up Q&A sessions, live-stream chats, or virtual book club meetings on Zoom or Discord.

-If you’re thinking about expanding your universe, you can even ask about fun formats—like a coloring book version of their favorite tale (here’s how to publish a coloring book if that’s something you’re thinking about).
+Ask readers what they’d love to see next—maybe a sequel, spinoff stories, or even a coloring book version of their favorite tale (here’s how to publish a coloring book if that’s something you’re thinking about).

 Step 8: Foster a Positive Reputation with Readers and Industry Professionals